 James C. Lester is a Distinguished Professor of Computer Science and Director of the Center for Educational Informatics at North Carolina State University.
 He is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI).
 His research on personalized learning technologies ranges from intelligent tutoring systems and game-based learning environments to affective computing, computational models of narrative, and natural language tutorial dialogue.
 The adaptive learning environments he and his colleagues develop have been used by thousands of students in K-12 classrooms throughout the US and internationally.

 Prof. Lester is the author of more than two hundred publications, primarily in the area of artificial intelligence technologies for education.
-His research program has been supported by the National Science Foundation (NSF), the National Institutes of Health (NIH), the Army Research Laboratory (ARL), DARPA, and the Social Sciences and Humanities Research Council of Canada (SSHRC).
+His research program has been supported by the National Science Foundation (NSF), the National Institutes of Health (NIH), the National Institute of Standards and Technologies (NIST), the Army Research Laboratory (ARL), DARPA, and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Additional support has been provided by the SAS Institute, the William and Flora Hewlett Foundation, EDUCAUSE, and the Bill & Melinda Gates Foundation.

 Prof. Lester has served as Editor-in-Chief of the International Journal of Artificial Intelligence in Education.
 He serves on the Steering Committee of IEEE Transactions on Learning Technologies and on the editorial board of Metacognition and Learning.
 He is currently an Associate Editor of the International Journal of Artificial Intelligence in Education and IEEE Transactions on Affective Computing.